What are the main points of the new legislation?

-- the owner/seller of a rateable property with a duty to notify the local authority, within 2 weeks, once the person liable for rate changes
+- the owner/seller of a rateable property with a duty to notify the local authority, within 2 weeks, once the person is liable for rate changes.

 Please see the following questions for more detailed guidance on the requirements of the above legislation